HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 According to the collection scenario, data collection is divided into two types: cluster running status and performance test.

-- **Cluster Running Status**: Generally, it is used for data collection when faults, exceptions and running problems occur in the cluster running process.
+- **Cluster Running Status:** Generally, it is used for data collection when faults, exceptions and running problems occur in the cluster running process.
 The data collected in this scenario includes the running logs, configuration files and server status of running components of the entire cluster.

-- **Performance Test**: Generally, it is used when performance test results need to be analyzed or performance test bottlenecks need to be identified after the performance test of HotDB Server.
+- **Performance Test:** Generally, it is used when performance test results need to be analyzed or performance test bottlenecks need to be identified after the performance test of HotDB Server.
 The data collected in this scenario is mainly about compute nodes, data sources, configDB, and server related information.

 **Collection list:**

 The collection list contain files that need to be packed in one-key collection of data.
 The collection lists of different cluster modes are also different.
 For example, when the compute node is in the master/slave mode, the collection list will add keepalived component related data; when the compute node is in the multi-node load balancing mode, the collection list will add LVS component related data, and the page display list shall prevail.

-**Note**: When collecting data in the "Cluster Running Status" scenario, if the configDB or data source instance version is MySQL8.0 or above, the mysqld_auto.cnf file will be collected according to the actual situation.
+**Note:** When collecting data in the "Cluster Running Status" scenario, if the configDB or data source instance version is MySQL8.0 or above, the mysqld_auto.cnf file will be collected according to the actual situation.
 This file is not displayed in the page list, and is only collected according to the actual situation after judging the version.

 **Function description:**